Sallu110/STUDENT-MARKS-PROJECT/README.md

 # STUDENT-MARKS-PROJECT
-In this project i have predicted students marks.you can se visit files to see project
+In this project i have created a tool for predicting students' academic performance, empowering teachers and educational institutions to offer tailored assistance and resources to foster student success in school.